Brown-marbled grouper: Protection

-The brown-marbled grouper is listed "Vulnerable" on the IUCN Red List of Threatened Species since 2004.
+The brown-marbled grouper has been listed as "Vulnerable" on the IUCN Red List of Threatened Species since 2004.

-Because of its size and hardiness, this species has a high commercial interest for the live food fish trade.
+Because of its size and hardiness, this species has a high commercial interest in the live food fish trade.

 However, its biological characteristics make this species particularly vulnerable to over-fishing.

 Especially during mating periods at specific times and places, the brown-marbled grouper forms spawning aggregations which are easy and attractive targets for fishermen.

 The long life span of this grouper and its low population density in reefs in the wild result in a weak and slow population regeneration capacity.

 Furthermore, as fishers prefer to target large fish the brown-marbled groupers are a popular species.
 That concerns especially males so if the sex ratio between males and females is falling, it will affect the fertilization capacity of the species.

-It will have the same result on over-fishing females breeders that are highly fertile and would not be able to actively contributing to maintain the proportion of young in the population.
+It will have the same result on over-fishing female breeders that are highly fertile and would not be able to actively contribute to maintaining the proportion of young in the population.

-Brown-marbled groupers can be cultured by hatcheries but these installations' breeding stock are derived from wild caught fish.
-Wild capture of breeding stock also has a negative effect on the global population because all the groupers catch in any size category are kept and grown until they reach market size.
+Brown-marbled groupers can be cultured by hatcheries but these installations' breeding stock is derived from wild-caught fish.
+Wild capture of breeding stock also has a negative effect on the global population because all the groupers caught in any size category are kept and grown until they reach market size.

-As ciguatera toxin is common in brown-marbled groupers flesh, this does limit fishing of this species in some geographic areas.
+As ciguatera toxin is common in brown-marbled groupers' flesh, this limits fishing of this species in some geographic areas.